Jones slopes and coarse volume of near-alternating links: Jones slopes

-\begin{itemize} \item $u'_i$, $\ell_i'$ each has two crossings for $n-k+1 < i \leq n$, and one crossing for $i = n-k+1$. \item The two crossings in $u'_n = \ell'_n$ are furtherest possible in the sense that the two segments corresponding to the crossings in the all-$A$ state are furtherest possible i.e., every crossing in $C^{u}_n = C^{\ell}_n$ on which $\sigma$ chooses the $B$-resolution lies between.
-For each $n-k+1\leq i <n$, the end(s) of the segment(s) corresponding to the crossing(s) in $u'_i$ (resp. $\ell'_i$) on $U_{i+1}$ (resp. $L_{i+1}$) lie(s) between the two segments corresponding to the crossings in $u'_{i+1}$ (resp. $\ell'_{n+1}$).
-For $n-k+1 < i < n$, if we take two crossings for $u'_i$ (resp. $\ell'_i$), then they are the furtherest possible satisfying the above conditions.
-See Figure \ref{fig:firstset} for an illustration of these requirements. \end{itemize}
+\begin{itemize} \item[*] $u'_i$, $\ell_i'$ each has two crossings for $n-k+1 < i < n$, and one crossing for $i = n-k+1$.
+When $i=n$ and $k=1$, then $u'_n = \ell'_n$ has one crossing.
+Otherwise, $u'_n = \ell'_n$ and it has two crossings. \item[*] The two crossings in $u'_n = \ell'_n$ are furtherest possible in the sense that the two segments corresponding to the crossings in the all-$+$ state are furtherest possible. i.e., every segment corresponding to a crossing in $C^{u}_n = C^{\ell}_n$ on which $\sigma$ chooses the $-$-resolution lies between. \item[*] For each $n-k+1\leq i <n$, the end(s) of the segment(s) corresponding to the crossing(s) in $u'_i$ (resp. $\ell'_i$) on $U_{i+1}$ (resp. $L_{i+1}$) lie(s) between the two segments corresponding to the crossings in $u'_{i+1}$ (resp. $\ell'_{i+1}$).
+If there are two crossings in $u'_i$ (resp. $\ell'_i$), then they are the furtherest possible satisfying this condition. \end{itemize}